Ministry of Railways (Turkmenistan): Turkmenistan

 Türkmendemirýollary was formed after the dissolution of the Soviet Union, as one of the heirs of Soviet Railways.
 The railway's most important station is Ashgabat railway station, the central station of the capital.
 After the collapse of the USSR, the construction of new lines again intensified, forced by the fact that the previous routes were interrupted by sections that became part of the Uzbek railways and therefore crossed international boundaries.
-During the period after the collapse of the USSR, a number of new trunk lines were opened in Turkmenistan: Takhiatash (Uzbekistan)-Kunya-Urgench-Saparmyrat Türkmenbaşy adyndaky, Türkmenabat-Kerki-Kerkiçi, Tejen-Sarakhs (Iran), Ashgabat-Daşoguz, which made it possible to connect disparate sections of the railway network into a unified whole.
+During the period after the collapse of the USSR, a number of new trunk lines were opened in Turkmenistan: Takhiatash (Uzbekistan)-Köneürgenç-Saparmyrat Türkmenbaşy, Türkmenabat-Kerki-Kerkiçi, Tejen-Sarakhs (Iran), Ashgabat-Daşoguz, which made it possible to connect disparate sections of the railway network into a unified whole.

-On March 3, 1992, the "Great President of Turkmenistan" Saparmurad Niyazov approved the Regulation "On the Turkmen Railway", according to which the Turkmen Railway was defined as a legal entity, a single production and economic complex operating on the principles of full-cost accounting and self-financing, combining economic management methods with centralized management of the transportation process.
+On March 3, 1992, the "Great President of Turkmenistan" Saparmyrat Nyýazow approved the Regulation "On the Turkmen Railway", according to which the Turkmen Railway was defined as a legal entity, a single production and economic complex operating on the principles of full-cost accounting and self-financing, combining economic management methods with centralized management of the transportation process.

-June 28, 1993 by the decree of the Great President of Turkmenistan Saparmurad Niyazov in order to improve the management structure of the railway complex of Turkmenistan, ensure its entry into the international railway system, coordinate the activities of enterprises, organizations and associations involved in the transportation process, open new railway lines on the basis of the Turkmen railway the State Railway of Turkmenistan was formed.
+June 28, 1993 by the decree of the Great President of Turkmenistan Saparmyrat Nyýazow in order to improve the management structure of the railway complex of Turkmenistan, ensure its entry into the international railway system, coordinate the activities of enterprises, organizations and associations involved in the transportation process, open new railway lines on the basis of the Turkmen railway the State Railway of Turkmenistan was formed.

-On February 4, 1997, the State Railway of Turkmenistan was renamed into the Railways Directorate Turkmendemiryollary.
+On February 4, 1997, the State Railway of Turkmenistan was renamed into the Railways Directorate Turkmendemirýollary.

-The Railways Directorate was reorganized into the Ministry of Railways (Türkmenistanyň Demir ýol ulaglary ministrligi) in September 2003 by decree of President Saparmurad Niyazov.
+The Railways Directorate was reorganized into the Ministry of Railways (Türkmenistanyň Demir ýol ulaglary ministrligi) in September 2003 by decree of President Saparmyrat Nyýazow.

 In 2017, construction was completed of a new rail bridge over the Amu Darya, replacing a bridge built in 1905.

 The Ministry of Railways was reduced in status 29 January 2019 to an agency of the Ministry of Industry and Communications (in turn later reformed into the Ministry of Industry and Construction).
 It was restored to ministry status on 11 July 2025 by presidential decree.